joergschultzelutter/mpad/docs/EXTENSIONS.md

 Here's how to call ```make_pretty_aprs_messages```:

 - Start with the process by calling ```make_pretty_aprs_messages``` without a ```List``` item reference.
-You'll get a reference to the dictionary which contains your first message.
+You'll get a reference to the ```List``` object which contains your first message.
-- For message contents 2..n, pass that reference to the function in order to ensure that the next message is added to that same list.
+- For message contents 2..n, pass that reference to the function in order to ensure that the next message is added to that same ```List```.
 - For each new message, that you add, a separator (default: space) is added between the previous message and the new message.
 If you don't want that message separator to be added, you can omit it by specifying the ```add_sep``` parameter.

 Once your native routine has prepared that list, there is nothing else that you need to do.
 If the original incoming message was sent with a message ID, MPAD will automatically add unique message IDs to each outgoing message.
-Finally, the(se) message(s) are sent to APRS-IS - which represents the end of the process.
+Finally, the(se) message(s) are sent to APRS-IS.

 The output generator has only two parameters:

 - the ```dictionary``` from the ```input_parser.py``` module
 - the API access key to openweathermap.org

-Entering the output parser ONLY happens if the input parser has found a valid command.
+Entering the output parser ONLY happens if the input parser has found a valid ```what``` command.
 Otherwise, a generic error message is presented to the user.

 ## Testing